comejia/debian-i3-wm/README.md

-# debian-system
+# Debian System

-Used to install the most common programs in a debian so
+This scripts allow to install basic programs in a minimal Debian S.O.
+That is to say, a system without desktop or standard system utilities.